andaze/hugo-amp-corporate/content/services/azure-cosmos-database/index.en.md

 {{% content-box class="message" %}}

 Why is "database optimization" important?
-An increasing number of companies are using NoSQL to complement traditional RDBs to handle exponentially growing data, such as real-time analytics while holding large amounts of data.
+An increasing number of companies are using NOSQL to complement traditional RDBs to handle exponentially growing data, such as real-time analytics while holding large amounts of data.

 So far we have used a database called RDBMS.
 The internal data structure was normalized, and it was necessary to refer to several master tables to display one screen.